isabella232/advertising-cloud.en/help/misc/ad-cloud-ccpa-opt-out-of-sale.md

 All of these steps are necessary to receive support from Advertising Cloud.
 For more information about these and other related tasks you need to perform using the Adobe Experience Platform Privacy Service, and where to find the items you'll need, see [https://docs.adobe.com/content/help/en/experience-platform/privacy/home.html](https://docs.adobe.com/content/help/en/experience-platform/privacy/home.html).

-## Retrieving Reports of Consumers Who Submitted Opt-out-of-sale Requests
+## Retrieving Reports of Consumers Who Submitted Opt-Out-of-Sale Requests

 Advertising Cloud generates monthly reports of users who submitted opt-out-of-sale requests for the account.
-The data consolidates requests captured using CCPA opt-out-of-sale segments and any submissions made via the Privacy Service API, and it includes cookie IDs by segment and advertiser.
+The data consolidates requests captured using CCPA opt-out-of-sale segments and any submissions made via the Privacy Service API. <!-- It includes cookie IDs by segment and by advertiser for all CCPA opt-out-of-sale segments within a single Advertising Cloud account.--> It includes cookie IDs by segment in case multiple CCPA opt-out-of-sale segments are created within a single account, as well as by advertiser (for segments created within Adobe Advertising Cloud).
 Reports are generated on the first of each month for the previous month.
-For example, the monthly user list for June is available on 1 July.
+For example, the monthly user list for June is available on July 1.

 You can retrieve links to the monthly reports that were created in the previous three months, either from within Advertising Cloud or by using the Advertising Cloud Trafficking API.
-Each link opens a tab-separated text file compressed into ZIP format, and each link is valid for seven days.
-After the links expire, you can retrieve new links.
+Each link opens a tab-separated text file compressed into GZIP format.
+Each link is valid for seven days but refreshes each time a user clicks it.

-### Method 1: Retrieve Consumer Opt-out-of-Sale Reports Within Advertising Cloud
+### Method 1: Retrieve Consumer Opt-Out-of-Sale Reports Within Advertising Cloud

 1. Log into the advertiser's account in Advertising Cloud DSP at [https://www.tubemogul.com](https://www.tubemogul.com).
 1. In the main menu, select **Audiences > Segments**.
 1. Above the segment list, click **Access CCPA Reports**.
-1. Click the link for any monthly report to download a ZIP file, which you can extract to a tab-separated text file.
+1. Click the link for any monthly report to download a GZIP file, which you can extract to a tab-separated text file.

-### Method 2: Retrieve Consumer Opt-out-of-Sale Reports Using the Advertising Cloud Trafficking API
+### Method 2: Retrieve Consumer Opt-Out-of-Sale Reports Using the Advertising Cloud Trafficking API

 This feature is available to organizations that use the Trafficking API.
 See the documentation for the Trafficking API for more information.

 If your organization doesn't use the Trafficking API but is interested in more information, contact your Adobe account manager.

-## Appendix: Example CCPA Opt-out-of-sale Request for Privacy Service API Users
+## Appendix: Example CCPA Opt-Out-of-Sale Request for Privacy Service API Users

 ```
 curl -X POST \